mateusz-el/Remote-controlled-robot/README.md

 Finalnie, projekt zakończony sukcesem.
 Na filmie w pliku: "Robot_in_action" można zobaczyć jak sterowany jest pojazd za pomocą telefonu.
 W planach jest dalsze rozwinięcie projektu, z zamiarem zakupu i umiejscowienia kamery w celu podglądu na żywo z niej oraz zmiana komunikacji z Bluetooth na radiową, tak, aby zasięg pojazdu był znacznie większy.

 ENGLISH
-The project was created as part of my own interests and desire to learn how to design and build my own remote-controlled vehicle.
+Project status: completed (planned future development of the project) The project was created as part of my own interests and desire to learn how to design and build my own remote-controlled vehicle.
 The remote-controlled vehicle uses a Bluetooth module to communicate with the phone.
 The phone supports the Dabble application to control the vehicle.
 The Dabble application is available for free download on both Google Play and the Appstore (Android/iOS).
 The microcontroller used in the project is an Arduino Uno clone.
 The entire program code was written in the Arduino IDE program, using ready-made libraries for the Dabble application.

 Project assumptions: